NASA-AMMOS/AIT-Core/doc/source/bsc_intro.rst

     .. note::

-        At the moment you can only specify functions that are global to the ``bliss.bsc`` module.
+        At the moment you can only specify functions that are global to the ``bliss.core.bsc`` module.
 This will be changed in the future.

 ----